bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 this is not ideal since we can't quantify the uncertainty of the unknown variables (and is against the spirit of Bayesian analysis).
 The other aims to find a (joint) distribution of each unknown variable.
-With a proper distribution for each variable, we can do all a whole bunch of nice Bayesian analysis like the mean, mode, 95% credible interval etc.
+With a proper distribution for each variable, we can do a whole bunch of nice Bayesian analysis like the mean, variance, 95% credible interval etc.

 One good but relatively slow method for finding a distribution is to use `MCMC
 <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__
 (a simulation technique)
-to iteratively draw samples that eventually give you the shape of every unknown variable.
-Another method is to use variational Bayes helps to find an approximation of the distribution in question.
-With variational Bayes, you only get an analytical (read: easy to compute) approximation but it's in the form of a distribution.
+to iteratively draw samples that eventually give you the shape of the joint distribution of the unknown variables.
+Another method is to use variational Bayes, which helps to find an approximation of the distribution in question.
+With variational Bayes, you only get approximation but it's in analytical form (read: easy to compute).
 So long as your approximation is pretty good, you can do all the nice Bayesian analysis you like, and the best part is it's relatively easy to compute!

 The next example shows a couple of Bayesian inference problems to make things more concrete.